Poisson structures of near-symplectic manifolds and their cohomology: Poisson Cohomology on 4-manifolds

 Each $\Psi\in \mathfrak{X}^\bullet_\text{formal}$ will then be a cocycle if and only if each of its homogeneous components is itself a cocycle.
 Respectively, $\Psi$ will be a coboundary if and only if each of its homogeneous components is itself a coboundary.
+For this reason, we now fix all coefficient functions of $\bullet-$ vector fields to be in $V_i$.